dmotte/vagrant-vagrantbox/README.md

 ## Usage

-To use this Vagrant box you can take inspiration from [the `test` folder of dmotte/vagrant-dockerbox](https://github.com/dmotte/vagrant-dockerbox/tree/main/test).
+See https://github.com/dmotte/misc/blob/main/examples/vagrant-ansible-provisioner for inspiration on how you could use this box.

 Remember to give your VM a decent amount of **RAM** and **CPU**, because it has to run other VMs inside.